criesbeck/cs325-js-tester/README.md

 ## Exercise guidelines

 Solutions are functions.
 They must be defined in **solutions.js** and exported for the tester to see them.
-See the definition of **rectPerimeter** for an example.

 Feel free to define helper functions, but don't export them.